Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 You should now have `CFG-Lock` disabled and can set to false both, `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` kernel quirks in the `OpenCore` `config.plist` file.

-If you cannot boot by only modifying the above kernel quirks it must be due to a XNU kernel panic because without the above quirks, it tries to write `MSR 0xE2`, yet; it cannot.
+If you cannot boot by only modifying the above kernel quirks it must be due to a XNU kernel panic because without the above quirks, it tries to write `MSR 0xE2`, yet; it cannot (that means cfg-lock has not been successfully disabled).

 You could also verify the above by launching `VerifyMsrE2.efi` tool included with OpenCore. and checking the last line it outputs, if everything was correct it should be: